velartrill/velartrill.github.io/orig/kestrel.md

 I think of Shalvan.
 My instinct is to argue, to push back and make light.
 Instead, I nod.
 "Yes, ma'am."

+"Good.
+We will protect you with our lives, you have my word."
+Her eyes turn to Soshten, standing awkwardly by the door, and beckons.
+Startled, the younger woman approaches.
+"Comrade.
+Set aside your ordinary responsibilites.
+You will serve on the Ambassador's personal security detail, at least until this crisis is averted."

+Soshten's eyes widen.
+"Yes, ma'am!" she says eagerly.
+"Do we have reason to believe Kestrel-*surin* is in danger?"

+"I have reason to believe we're *all* in danger," the Ambassador responds.
+"But if our fears are correct, Kestrel will be more than an Ambassador tonight."
+Her eyes fix on Soshten's.
+"She will be a *witness."*

+Soshten swallows, a hint of alarm flitting across her face.
+"Understood, ma'am.
+I'll retrieve my combat gear--"

+"No. Remain here.
+Do not leave her side."
+Lifuin gestures to an unoccupied adjutant.
+"Tanshen will retrieve your armor and weapons."
+She repeats the order in Ranuir, and Tanshen bows as he backs away, then darts from the room.
+She turns to Ranvar, who is watching the ISR screens with a hard expression.
+"Commander.
+I want a full sweep of the base.
+Assume our internal sensors are compromised."

+The chief of security turns, raising her eyebrows as she reaches for her handset.
+"You suspect the base has been penetrated?
+By whom?"

+"I will take no chances.
+Assume Sapphirian agents."
+Lifuin glances at me unhappily.
+"The most likely case would be assassins targeting Kestrel-ambassador, though the involvement of a third power is not implausible.
+If you find any intruders, take them alive if you can -- but take no risks you are not comfortable with in doing so."

+*"Coshvin, san!"* Ranvar gazes at me for a moment, expression impenetrable.
+"I'll organize the sweep personally."
+She moves away towards a free console, issuing urgent orders into her handset.

+Everything is slowly coming together.
+Silverdawn has been covetous of Society tech for as long as I've known her.
+Even during the war, she complained to me about how stingy the League was with its technology.
+She felt they were giving us too little, even as I was reeling at the sheer extent of the new capacities they were bestowing upon us out of nothing but diplomatic goodwill.
+A Society embassy probably wouldn't have recipes for nuclear weapons lying around, but the tech and materials in their weapons and armor -- even their civilian technologies -- the amount of materiel to be found here would be worth a queen's ransom even to the black market.
+To a struggling young nation, with a ruthless leader hungry for power and status, it might just be priceless.

+And she would finally have an excuse to be rid of the woman holding her leash.
+The great Kestrel Winterblossom, dying heroically for people in one last dramatic black op.
+No one would even know I had opposed her.
+She might even be able to use my death to rally the people against the Society.

+I feel sick.

+*This is all my fault.*

+How long has she been planning this grand betrayal?
+Is this why she was so eager for me to become ambassador to the League?
+How did she accomplish all this under my nose?
+I know I'm not as popular with some parts of the military as I used to be, but could she have really convinced enough soldiers to keep quiet about something on this scale?

+I steady myself.
+Peace has brought many changes, but one thing is as it ever was.
+I am still the last resort of my people.

+A republic -- a land where sovereignty lies in the people, where rule of law prevails over rule of woman -- that was always Cormorant's great dream.
+We made that dream come true, but it is still so fragile.
+So many times I have held my tongue, restrained myself from rash action because my interference would threaten everything we fought and bled and died for.
+Because whatever petty tyrannies Silverdawn sought to wreak upon the world, defying her mandate to rule would have been worse.

+But there is a plan in place all the same.
+I feel nauseous even thinking about it, but I am no longer blessed with the naïveté to believe that nothing could be worse than giving up on the Cormorant's dream.

+It is always a commander's lot to choose who lives and who dies.
+Sometimes you must accept the intolerable, in order to avert the unthinkable.

+I've let Silverdawn get away with a lot.
+But she's finally pushed me too far.

+The only question is whether I'll be able to execute from here, if I have to.
+I wasn't expecting to have my things confiscated, in particular the one-time pad sewn between layers of fabric in a cheap dress I wouldn't have been caught dead in.
+My communications with the outside world all depend on our hosts.
+But I suspect, if I decide the President needs to go, Lifuin will stand by me.

+I take a deep breath.
+Maybe there's still a chance, a way I can make her back down.
+I have to hold onto that hope.
+I *cannot* pull that trigger if there's another way.

+Everything will depend on our phone call.

 "You've confirmed those are Shatterhawks?"
 She nods.
 "And the IFF.
 How certain are you it's valid?"